SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0755 GMT

 -------------------------------------

-The benchmark five-year swap rate rises 1 bp to 7.79 percent, and the one-year rate 1 bp also higher at 8.21 percent.
+The benchmark five-year rate down 1 bp at 7.93 percent, while the one-year rate fall 1 bp at 8.36 percent.

 CALL MONEY